zyqin19/zyqin19.github.io/_pages/about.md

 2015.09-2019.06: B.E. in Shandong University.

 ## Recent News:
+2025/03: A patent for an invention on uncertainty modeling has been officially granted.

 2024/11: Honored to receive the First Prize of Shandong Province AI Natural Science Award from the ShanDong Association of Artificial Intelligence.

 2024/11: We are very grateful to receive a new grant from Qingdao Postdoctoral Innovation Project